Loading...

 Portion Control

-Limit the amount of yellow corn you consume in one sitting.
-Smaller portions can help manage the impact on your blood sugar levels.
+Limit the quantity of yellow corn you consume in one sitting to reduce the overall impact on your blood sugar levels.

 Pair with Protein